Dope-Programmer/Twist-on-Hangman/README.md

 ![Lavadead HD-gif](https://github.com/user-attachments/assets/f9df5ef3-2a17-4bb9-a697-b2eed238597d)

 ##  Reflections

-This project has taught me a lot about using Blueprints to manage game logic more efficiently.
-By working on the dynamic letter generation and player consequences, I gained experience with visual scripting and logic flow in Unreal Engine.
-This is also a project with the most managing of arrays i have ever had in a game.
+This project helped me learn a lot about using Unreal Engine's Blueprint system to create game mechanics.
+I gained experience managing game logic, especially when it came to generating letters dynamically and tracking player guesses.
+This is the most work I’ve done with arrays in a game, and it really helped me improve my skills in handling game data.

 ## Plans

-I plan to refine the level design, add levels, rooms with different themes, more action and enemies to the gameplay, polish the player interactions and broaden the hangman logic.
-In th end, it would be interesting to make into more of Call Of Duty style.
+For the future, I plan to improve the level design and add new levels with different themes.
+I also want to introduce more action, enemies, and challenges.
+My goal is to take this project further, possibly adding a faster-paced, action-packed style while keeping the unique hangman mechanics.